-Not only do consumers not need to use antibacterial soaps, the agency announced, but some of the ingredients found in those products may be dangerous.
-On Sept.
-2, the FDA issued a rule banning 19 specific chemicals in liquid and bar soaps, including triclosan (commonly used in liquid soap) and triclocarban (used in bar soap).
+This follows in the footsteps of a Food and Drug Administration (FDA) ruling on Sept.
+2, 2016, that banned 19 specific chemicals in liquid and bar soaps, including triclosan (commonly used in liquid soap) and triclocarban (used in bar soap).
 The agency says manufacturers have not shown that these products are any more effective than plain soap and water in preventing illness or stopping the spread of certain infection.
 In addition, there is some evidence that some of these ingredients could lead to problems such as bacterial resistance or hormonal effects, according to the FDA.

 "Consumers may think antibacterial washes are more effective at preventing the spread of germs, but we have no scientific evidence that they are any better than plain soap and water," Janet Woodcock, M.D., director of the FDA’s Center for Drug Evaluation and Research, said in a statement.
 "In fact, some data suggests that antibacterial ingredients may do more harm than good over the long-term."

-Manufacturers have one year to either remove these ingredients from their products or take the products off the market.
+Manufacturers have until September to either remove these ingredients from their products or take the products off the market.
 The rule doesn't apply to hand sanitizers or wipes, or antibacterial products used in health care settings.